wieslawsoltes/Dock/docs/dock-model-controls.md

 `IProportionalDockSplitter` between dockables to allow the user to resize the areas at runtime.
 The splitter exposes `CanResize` which can disable dragging for fixed layouts.
+When `ResizePreview` is true the splitter updates sizes only after releasing the pointer.

 ## IRootDock